 Change is the only constant, as the adage goes, and this couldn’t be truer for marketers heading into 2023.
 Recession risk, inflation, and supply chain disruption loom over businesses of all shapes and sizes.
-Marketers who fail to embrace new ways of growing their audiences and increasing engagement risk falling behind the competition.
+Marketing in a time of economic uncertainty is certainly a challenge, and those who fail to embrace new ways of growing their audiences and increasing engagement risk falling behind the competition.

-The numbers tell the same story, with CMOs citing labor, supply chain, and inflation issues as potential growth headwinds in 2022.
-Moreover, 28% of economists surveyed by the Wall Street Journal expect the United States to enter some form of recession within the 12 months, up from 13% from just one year ago.
+The numbers tell the same story.
+CMOs cite labor, supply chain, and inflation issues as potential growth headwinds in 2022.
+Moreover, 28% of economists surveyed by the Wall Street Journal expect the United States to enter some form of recession within the 12 months.
+That’s up from 13% from just one year ago.

 And it’s not just macro factors.
 Digital ad prices are spiking between 20% and 40%, the growth of social media ad effectiveness is slowing, and the only thing that remains certain for the remainder of 2022 is uncertainty.
 Thankfully, we’re here to provide some tips, tricks, and strategies to help marketers navigate potentially unsteady seas ahead.